 If the people who are expected to act on a strategy don’t understand the language used within that strategy, it’s all for naught.

 The solution to this challenge is twofold.
 The people referencing this plan should be instructed on what it is and how it works, by the designers.
 They should also have a tangible representation of this plan to refer to.
 There’s a reason most scientists hang a periodic table on their wall.
 They know the elements, but a constant reminder and quick reference guide never hurts.

 Step 3: Evaluate

 Expecting a strategy to last the test of time, without modification, is unrealistic.
 Industries and organizations change, priorities and goals shift, and the availability of resources fluctuates.
 These factors compound the need to assess the efficacy of any strategy and update the model as needed.

 Thankfully, given the proper channels, opinions and suggestions are easy to come by.
 With a bottom-up approach to adjusting the strategy, organizations can leverage the invaluable feedback of every contributor.
 Taking the time to evaluate how the organization is interfacing with the strategy allows decision-makers to modify the plan as needed.

 These three areas rely on each other to form a cohesive, effective and executable strategy.
 Delivering a cascading message across an organization is a must-have to achieve true strategic alignment.

-See how to get started with our eGuide, Planning Your Training Budget 2019.
+See how to get started with our eGuide, 5 Tips for Driving Better Strategy Execution.